Skip to content

 Contrast Security, Inc.

-Contrast Security, Inc. (“Contrast”) complies with the EU-U.S. Privacy Shield Framework, the Swiss-U.S. Privacy Shield Framework, and the UK-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data transferred to the United States from the European Union (“EU”), Switzerland, and the United Kingdom (“UK”), respectively.
-Contrast has certified to the Department of Commerce that it adheres to the Privacy Shield Principles when processing Personal Data regarding individuals who reside in the EU, Switzerland, and the UK.
-For purposes of this Privacy Shield Privacy Policy (“Policy”), “Personal Data” means any information received by Contrast from the EU, Switzerland, or the UK recorded in any form, which relates to a natural person who is identified in, or identifiable based on, the Personal Data received.
-More information about the EU-U.S. Privacy Shield Framework the Swiss-U.S. Privacy Shield Framework, and the UK-U.S. Privacy Shield Framework as well as Contrast’s certification on the Privacy Shield List are available at www.privacyshield.gov.
-If there is any conflict between the terms in this Privacy Shield Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+Contrast Security, Inc. (“Contrast”) complies with the EU-U.S. Data Privacy Framework, the Swiss-U.S. Data Privacy Framework, and the UK Extension to the EU-U.S. Data Privacy Framework (collectively, the “DPF”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data transferred to the United States from the European Union (“EU”), Switzerland, and the United Kingdom (“UK”), respectively.
+Contrast has certified to the Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles when processing Personal Data regarding individuals who reside in the EU and the UK, and to the Swiss-U.S. Data Privacy Framework Principles when processing Personal Data regarding individuals who reside in Switzerland (collectively, the “DPF Principles”).
+For purposes of this Data Privacy Framework Privacy Policy (“Policy”), “Personal Data” means any information received by Contrast from the EU, Switzerland, or the UK recorded in any form, which relates to a natural person who is identified in, or identifiable based on, the Personal Data received.
+More information about the DPF, as well as Contrast’s certification to the DPF, are available at www.dataprivacyframework.gov.
+If there is any conflict between the terms in this Policy and the DPF Principles, the DPF Principles shall govern.

 Contrast’s Collection and Use of Personal Data as a Service Provider to Its Customers